Top 7 SEO KPIs You Need to Track

 At Directive, we frequently start a new campaign by identifying a “North Star” KPI.
 We choose a single KPI that we want to improve, then design campaign strategies focused on improving that single measure of performance.
 We set KPI goals to help us establish a clear vision for campaign success and to ensure that our strategic marketing approach is aligned with that vision.

 With many SEO KPIs to choose from, however, some digital marketers are still confused about which SEO KPIs are the most important and which ones they should focus on improving.
-To help you set better goals for your campaign and understand the value of tracking and measuring SEO KPIs, we’ve created this guide to the top 7 SEO KPIs that you should be tracking in 2021.
+To help you set better goals for your campaign and understand the value of tracking and measuring SEO KPIs, we’ve created this guide to the top 7 SEO KPIs that you should be tracking.

 - Organic Traffic by Source